LAND

 LDEQ Brownfield Cleanup Revolving Loan Fund

 In May of 2020, EPA awarded LDEQ a Brownfield Cleanup Revolving Loan Fund (BCRLF) grant.
-This grant will allow LDEQ to reinstate our Brownfield Cleanup Revolving Loan Fund Program to provide loan interest loans that facilitate the cleanup of Brownfield sites throughout the State.
+This grant will allow LDEQ to reinstate our Brownfield Cleanup Revolving Loan Fund Program to provide low interest loans that facilitate the cleanup of Brownfield sites throughout the State.
 Additional information on the program, including an overview of applicant and site eligibility, is available on our Brownfield Cleanup Revolving Loan Fund page.

 LDEQ Voluntary Remediation Program